jcostom/pyez-toys/dynamic-acl/README.md

     }
 }
 ```
-### 3. Apply this filter to your external-facing interface.
+### Step 3.
+Apply this filter to your external-facing interface.

 Our example assumes you're using ge-0/0/0 as your external-facing interface.
 ```
 user@router> show configuration interfaces ge-0/0/0
 description "Peering: ISP1";